theocarranza/route_guard/README.md

 A platform-agnostic Flutter package for guarding routes based on asynchronous state.

 `flutter_route_guard` makes it easy to protect routes in your Flutter application, handling loading, error, and data states gracefully.
-It is designed to work with any router, including `go_router`.
+It is designed to work with any router.

 ## Features

 - **Async State Handling**: Built-in support for loading, error, and data states via `GuardAsyncValue`.
-- **Platform Agnostic**: Works with any state management solution (Riverpod, Bloc, Provider, etc.).
+- **Platform Agnostic**: Works with any state management solution.
 - **Flexible Redirection**: Automatically redirects unauthorized users to a fallback path.
 - **Router Independent**: purely widget-based, integrating seamlessly with your existing navigation setup.